- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 Where To Go Fishing In The Philippines?

-When traveling to the Philippines, you should always consider your arrival terminal as International airports are well distributed in the country’s major islands: Luzon, Visayas, and Mindanao.
+When traveling to the Philippines, you should always consider your arrival terminal as international airports are well distributed on the country’s major islands: Luzon, Visayas, and Mindanao.

 Note: You should make sure you book the correct flight destination.
 Some research is necessary to ensure you fly to the correct domestic airport once you arrive.
 The Philippines covers a wide area and is a large country with many islands.